chairulakmal/chairulakmal/README.md

 ### Hello 👋

-- 🌱 Currently learning Solidity and Vyper to develop smart contracts
+- 🌱 Currently learning rust for fun
-- 📫 Email me at chairulakmal [at@at] pm.me
+- 📫 Reach me at chairulakmal [at] pm.me

 <!--
 **chairulakmal/chairulakmal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.